magiblot/tvision/README.md

 ```
 So, in short: views designed without Unicode input in mind will continue to work exactly as they did before, and views which want to be Unicode-aware will have no issues in being so.

-For the time being, none of the builtin views have been modified to support Unicode input.

 ## Displaying Unicode text

 The original design of Turbo Vision uses 16 bits to represent a *screen cell*—8 bit for a character and 8 bit for [BIOS color attributes](https://en.wikipedia.org/wiki/BIOS_color_attributes).